frc2204/ramdocs/docs/programming/kotlin/fundamentals/variables.md

 }
 ```

+!!! tip "Comments"
+    You may have noticed the `//` in the code above.
+This is a comment.
+Comments are ignored by the language, and typically provide information about the code.
+In this case, the comments are used to show the output of the code.
+    Another way to comment is with `/*` and `*/`.
+This is useful for multi-line comments.

+    ```kotlin
+    fun main() {
+    //sampleStart
+        /* This is a multi-line comment
+    It can span multiple lines
+    Woahhh!
+    */
+        println("Yipee")
+    //sampleEnd
+    }
+    ```

 ### Practice
 Complete the code to make the program print "Mary is 20 years old" by using the information provided in the variables `name` and `age`.